OCA/vertical-isp/connector_equipment_import_cdr/readme/DESCRIPTION.rst

-This module allows to import the CDR data from the Netsapiens backend as Odoo analytic lines.
+This module allows to import the CDR data from the Netsapiens backend as Odoo Analytic Lines.